Buckman Direct Diversion (BDD) Project, Santa Fe, New Mexico, United States of America

 As per the standards defined by the Los Alamos National Laboratory (LANL), the Rio Grande water is free of radiological contaminants unless there is a storm causing floods along the river.
 The BDD has an early notification plan in place to shut off the diversion when such pollution is suspected.

-A one megawatt solar plant with photovoltaic panels installed across eight acres has been constructed to supply electricity to the water treatment plant.
+A 1MW solar plant with photovoltaic (PV) panels installed across eight acres has been constructed to supply electricity to the water treatment plant.

 Key players involved with the BDD Project

-CDM Smith, a consulting, engineering, construction firm, was selected as the owners' consultant to develop the implementation plan for the BDD.
+Consulting, engineering, and construction firm CDM Smith was selected as the owners' consultant to develop the implementation plan for the BDD.

-The design and build contract of the BDD was awarded to CH2M HILL and its joint venture partner Western Summit Constructors.
-American Capital Energy is the builder, owner and operator of the one megawatt solar power facility for the water treatment plant of the BDD Project.
+The design and build contract was awarded to CH2M HILL and its joint venture (JV) partner Western Summit Constructors.
+American Capital Energy is the builder, owner, and operator of the 1MW solarpower facility for the water treatment plant of the BDD Project.